SkylineCommunications/dataminer-docs/connector-help/connector_help/Harris_Maxiva.md

 ## How to use

-With this driver, it is possible to monitor and configure the UAXTE Transmitter.
+With this connector, it is possible to monitor and configure the UAXTE Transmitter.
 In addition, it is also possible to enable trap notifications.
 The communication protocol that is being used to get and set the values is SNMP.